WAH-analytics/Task-1-Waliyullahi-Akorede-Husain/README.md

 ### 4. Context-Driven Imputation for Missing Data

-* Out of 1,200 rows, the `CouponCode` column contained **309 null values**.
+Out of 1,200 rows, the `CouponCode` column contained **309 null values**.
 Instead of dropping these rows and losing ~25% of our operational data, I applied context-driven imputation.
 A missing coupon code simply means no coupon was applied.
 I replaced these nulls with the string `"NO COUPON"` to preserve data integrity and make the column ready for categorical analysis.

 ---

 Data cleaning isn't just about fixing errors.
-It’s about understanding the story behind the rows and columns before you ever write a line of DAX or build a visual.
+It’s about understanding the story behind the rows and columns.